OriginStampTimestamping/originstamp-client-java/docs/TimestampApi.md

 ### HTTP request headers

- - **Content-Type**: Not defined
+ - **Content-Type**: application/json
  - **Accept**: application/json

-<a name="getHashStatusForUrlId"></a>
+<a name="getSeedStatus"></a>
-# **getHashStatusForUrlId**
+# **getSeedStatus**
-> DefaultOfTimestampResponse getHashStatusForUrlId(authorization, urlId)
+> DefaultOfTimestampData getSeedStatus(authorization, seedId)

-Status for URL ID
+Seed Status

-The request returns information of a certain URL ID read from the URL parameter.
-The input parameter is the corresponding UUID-4.
-Field "created" always set to false.
+With this interface you can request the status for a certain seed.
+This is used when checking the status of previously submitted hashes and avoids sending individual status requests for each hash.

 ### Example
 ```java